 1. They begin with old school messages

-Fishing begins with old school messages that seem pretty normal like, “What’s up?” or “How’s everything going?”
-The catch here is the time at which the message is sent.
+Eventually, she began to see a pattern.
+These messages came in late at night.
+Typically, on weekends.
+So, you see the catch here is the time at which the message is sent.
 If you’re getting these messages late at night and it seems that it’s like a booty call, you’re being fished.

 2. They are copy pasted messages